ch3ber/yourRouter-docs/docs/API/Router/getRouteParam.md

 ## Use example
 Complete example of how to use the getRouteParam method.

-For this example the dynamic route is `/product/:id` and your current path is `/product/AFZ2LS8` the expected outpud of getRouteParam method is `AFZ2LS8`.
+For this example the dynamic route is `/product/:id` and your current path is `/product/AFZ2LS8` the expected output of getRouteParam method is `AFZ2LS8`.

 ### Create config
 Create the config for your router